 Ask about suspicious activity.
 Contact Cathay Bank or your credit card provider if you have questionable activity on your account.

-Cancel and cut up unused or expired credit, ATM, debit cards, etc. If you have an open account that you no longer use, call the creditor to cancel it and cut up the card before throwing it out.
+Cancel and cut up unused or expired credit, ATM, debit cards, etc. If you have an open account that you no longer use, call the creditor to cancel it and cut up the card, making sure you also destroy the chip, before throwing it out.
 Follow the same procedure for unused or expired cards of all types.

 Keep your ATM password secure.
 Do not use obvious or easily obtainable information (such as your birth date) for your password.
 Never share your password and avoid writing it down.

 Be aware of your surroundings and exercise caution when using an ATM.
-Refer to Cathay Bank’s ATM Safety Tips for more information.
+Refer to our ATM Safety Tips for more information.